Overview

 Are black poodles rare?

 Black Poodle puppies are not rare; they are among the most common colors recognized by the American Kennel Club (AKC).
-As per the AKC breed standard, black poodles have a solid coat with features like black noses, eye-rims, lips, self-colored toenails, and very dark eyes.
+As per the AKC breed standard, black poodles have a solid coat with features like black noses, eye rims, lips, self-colored toenails, and very dark eyes.
 Their sleek black coat and elegant appearance often give the impression of rarity, but they are widely admired and standard in the breed.

 How much do black poodles cost?